hcstahl/hcstahl/README.md

 - 👋 Hi, I’m @hcstahl
+- I'm currently a Data Science Master's Student at Texas Lutheran University.
+I will graduate in May 2022.
 - 👀 I’m interested in ...
 Data Science Internships for Summer 2022.
 - 📫 hcstahl@outlook.com